Skip to main content

 Tap water is safe to drink throughout Slovakia

-Slovakia has excellent water quality standards.
-Tap water is safe to drink in all cities and most rural areas.
+Slovakia keeps high water quality standards.
+Tap water is safe to drink in every city and across most rural areas.

 LOW